eliasecchig/temp-streamlit-deployment/README.md

 ## Feedback

 We value your input!
-Your feedback helps us improve this starter kit and make it more useful for the community.
+Your feedback helps us improve this starter pack and make it more useful for the community.

 ### Getting Help